MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMSecurityScope.md

 ```

 ### -Name

-Specifies a name of security scope.
+Specify the name of a security scope to remove.

 ```yaml
 Type: String